WEST GENESEE

 A potential life-long sport, running combines the simplicity of natural motions with the subtle complexities of training and running mechanics.
 The Runner’s discipline, self-sacrifice and healthy life-style that we promote at West Genesee will benefit athletes beyond the sport itself.
 Personal improvement and achievement of potential are the primary goals of our running programs.
 We believe that all participants who commit themselves fully will be winners at running.

-Our runners enjoy a growing tradition of excellence.
-West Genesee has advanced boys/girls runners to the State Championships of XC, Indoor Track and Outdoor Track in 8 of the last 11 competitive seasons.
-In 2002, Kerry Banazek advanced to the Outdoor Track National Championship in Raleigh, North Carolina, where she placed 7th nationally in the 2000 meter Steeplechase.
-The girls Varsity XC team was undefeated in the 1999/2000/2001 dual meet seasons, winning THREE consecutive National Division Championships.
+Our runners enjoy a tradition of excellence.
+West Genesee advances boys/girls runners to the State Championships of XC, Indoor Track and Outdoor Track almost every running season.
+The boys Indoor Track team 4x1600 meter relay finished 3rd at the national championship in 2010 to become All-American athletes.
+In 2011, at the Footlocker Cross-Country National Championship in San Diego, Laura Leff placed 3rd in the nation with the highest finish ever for a Section III athlete.
+In 2002, Kerry Banazek advanced to the Outdoor Track National Championship in Raleigh, North Carolina, where she placed 7th nationally in the 2000 meter Steeplechase, while in 2015, Carly Benson won the national Freshman Mile at the Indoor National Championship in New York City.
+The girls Varsity XC team was undefeated in the 1999/2000/2001 dual meet seasons, winning THREE consecutive National Division Championships, and qualified in 2014 for the New York State Federation Championship of the state's top teams.
+The boys cross-country team has qualified for the same championship in 2008, 2009, 2010 and 2013.
 Excellent students as well, our teams are routinely designated Scholar-Athlete Teams.
 2001 Boys Track had the 3rd highest team average in New York State.

 (SUMMER/FALL)